yboufenneche/SA-6TiSCH/README.md

 * Yassine Boufenneche (yboufenneche@usthb.dz)
 * Rafik Zitouni (rafik.zitouni@ece.fr)

-## SelfishnessDetector
+## SelfishnessDetector module

-This module represents the Fuzzy Selfishness Estimator (FSE).
+The `SelfishnessDetector` module represents the Fuzzy Selfishness Estimator (FSE).
 It relies on the fuzzy logic theory to compute a value of selfishness for one node.

 ## Detection algorithm